jensjns/acf-leaflet-field/readme.txt

 = What is CloudMade and why do I need an API-key from them? =

 CloudMade delivers the map-data needed.
 Alternative tile-providers will be investigated in the near future.

+== Screenshots ==

+1. Leaflet field with some markers.
+2. Settings for the Leaflet field.

 == Changelog ==